JonahPeck/pm_practice_project/README.md

 #google maps api for javascript with custom pins for schools, colleges and such

-#node.js, google maps api, react frontend, database tbd
+#node.js, google maps api, react frontend, sql database

 #Next step - set up google maps api account stuff and walk through tutorial to get things working - mess around with it and from there get a better sense of best practices for building the application.